 Symptoms of grinding include tooth sensitivity, worn enamel, chipped teeth, and face pain.
 An abnormal bite or missing teeth may cause this problem as well.
 The best way to treat the issue is through stress management or the use of a mouth guard.

 Abscessed Tooth.
-An abscessed tooth is caused from a deep cavity or tooth crack that leads to an infection, which bothers nerves in the mouth.
+An abscessed tooth is caused by a deep cavity or tooth crack that leads to an infection, which bothers nerves in the mouth.
 These nerves send signals to the head and result in throbbing pain.
-To stop the headache, it is important to schedule an appointment with your dentist and have the abscess properly treated.
+To stop a headache, it is important to schedule an appointment with your dentist and have the abscess properly treated.

 To prevent an abscess, it is important to practice a regular oral care regimen.
 You should brush and floss your teeth each day and avoid sugary foods.
 Also, you should visit your dentist for checkups and professional cleanings twice a year.